romanowski/blog/toolfriendly-pattern-matching.md

 }
 ```

-The only difference is line breaking.
-It is not Python so why does it matter?
-Tools for code coverage or debuggers usually use JDI.
-JDI is line-based - every line of bytecode has its mapping to a line in the source code.
+The only difference is line breaking, but this isn’t python so why does it matter?
+Tools like code coverage or debuggers usually use JDI, which is line-based: every line of the bytecode has its mapping to a line in the source code.

 ## Conclusion

-Let's write cases this way:
+Let's take a look at a case statement in byte code:

 ```scala
 foo match {